SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 int get(int key);
 {% endhighlight %}

-Our `Node` class has a key, a value which is of type `integer` and a pointer to the next node.
-It supports 2 behaviors `put` and `get`.
+Our `Node` struct has a key, and a value which are of type `integer` and a pointer to the next node.
+It also supports 2 behaviors `put` and `get`.

 Let's add `linkedlist.c` and add `put` to begin with.